gisdevops-narendra/SurvyeTaskPOI/README.md

 # SurvyeTask
-This application help the user to survey a POI over a web and store it on database
+This application help the user to survey a POI over a web and store it on database postgreSQL